Peter the Great: In popular culture

 Peter I at Krasnaya Gorka Lighting a Fire on the Shore to Signal to his Sinking Ships; the Russian Baltic Fleet first went to sea in full force, – to help the Russian troops besieging Viborg, – the fleet got caught in a storm.
 Painting by Ivan Aivazovsky (1846).

 Peter has been featured in many histories, novels, plays, films, monuments and paintings.
-They include the poems The Bronze Horseman, Poltava and the unfinished novel The Moor of Peter the Great, all by Alexander Pushkin.
+They include the poems The Bronze Horseman and Poltava, and the unfinished novel The Moor of Peter the Great, all by Alexander Pushkin.
 The former dealt with The Bronze Horseman, an equestrian statue raised in Peter's honour.
 Aleksey Nikolayevich Tolstoy wrote a biographical historical novel about him, named Peter I, in the 1930s.